Massey Hall: Notable performers and events

 A memorial held for King Edward VII at Massey Hall in 1910.

 The primary use of the hall has been for musical performances, but the hall has been used for many types of events, including public memorials, speaking tours, and boxing, among others.
 Many dignitaries have attended the hall since its inauguration.
-In 1901, the Duke and Duchess of Cornwall and York (the future King George V and his wife Queen Mary) visited with Canadian Prime Minister Wilfrid Laurier.
+In 1901, the Duke and Duchess of Cornwall and York (the future King George V and his wife Queen Mary) visited with Canadian prime minister Wilfrid Laurier.
 Many prominent choirs, comedians, musicians, musical groups, singers and speakers have appeared on the stage of Massey Hall.
 The hall was also a prominent location for political speeches before the development of television.

 Until 1984, the primary performer at the hall was the Toronto Symphony Orchestra, along with the Toronto Mendelssohn Choir.
 Operatic singers have included Montserrat Caballe, Maria Callas, Enrico Caruso, Luciano Pavarotti and Vladimir Rosing.
-Classical musicians have included George Gershwin, Glenn Gould, Vladimir Horowitz, Oscar Peterson and Arturo Toscanini.
+Classical musicians have included George Gershwin, Glenn Gould, Vladimir Horowitz, and Arturo Toscanini, Jazz musicians and singers have included Oscar Peterson and Billie Holiday.

 Popular musicians and singers have included Joni Mitchell, Tears for Fears, Justin Bieber, Cream, Bob Dylan, Billy Joel, the Kinks, Rush, Kraftwerk, Lenny Kravitz, Gordon Lightfoot, Yngwie Malmsteen, Golden Earring, Bob Marley and the Wailers, Nightwish, Joe Satriani, Seventeen, Ravi Shankar, Harry Styles, and Kiss.

 Lightfoot played the hall over 170 times in his career, the most of any artist, including both the last show in 2018 before it was closed for renovations and the first show after it reopened in 2021.

 Speakers at the hall have included William Booth, Winston Churchill, Helen Keller, Thomas Mann and the Dalai Lama.
 Comics have included Jerry Seinfeld and Russell Peters.